 A credit score of 620 is typically the minimum that mortgage lenders are looking for, though some lenders will go as low as 580 or below.
 What I would consider is average credit is 620 to 680, Very good credit is 680 to 740, and if you’re over 740, you’re spotless.”

 How much house can I afford is the first-time home buyer question is asked most often.
 We offer a rule-of-thumb to help.
 Instead of telling you about debt-to-income ratio, first-time buyers need to consider three times their income as a starting point.

 So, if you and your spouse have a combined annual income of $110,000, most likely $330,000 is your price range, plus or minus a couple of percent.
 But rather than guessing, you can simply take the first step — talking to a lender.
 That’s why you get the mortgage first.

 What’s happening with interest rates?

 Another change impacting the real estate market is interest rate volatility.
-Many experts predicted rates to steadily rise throughout 2019, yet so far 30-year mortgage aren’t far from where they were a year ago.
+Many experts predicted rates to remain steady, yet so far 30-year mortgage aren’t not far from where they were a year ago.
 At this point, it’s not clear where they’re headed over the next 12 months, it’s definitely a concern for prospective buyers who are thinking, “let’s do this sooner rather than later.”